ZachtimusPrime/Go-Splunk-HTTP/README.md

 		)

-		// Send a log event with the client splunk.Log(map[string]string{"msg": "send key/val pairs here", "msg2": "anything that is useful to you in the log event"}) }
+		// Send a log event with the client err := splunk.Log(interface{"msg": "send key/val pairs or json objects here", "msg2": "anything that is useful to you in the log event"}) if err != nil {
+        		return err
+        }
+}

 ```